Do Dual Credit Students Continue in Post-Secondary Education?

-The 2,980 high school students enrolled in PCC Dual Credit courses in 2008-09 were tracked for subsequent enrollment at a post-secondary institution.
-A four-year time period was evaluated since the cohort included all grade levels of PCC Dual Credit students and not just those who were high school seniors.
+The 1,421 high school students enrolled in PCC Dual Credit courses with an anticipated graduation date of 2015 in 2012-13 were tracked for subsequent enrollment at a post-secondary institution.

-- Those enrolling elsewhere were likely to attend Oregon State University (155 students), Portland State University (140 students) or University of Oregon (136 students).
+- Those enrolling elsewhere were more likely to attend Oregon State University (154 students) or University of Oregon (97 students) than Portland State University (62 students).

 An array of evidence from the OUS Office Institutional Research, working with the Office of Community College and Workforce Development says that dual credit students do succeed: